robwco/workshop-marketing/main-3-where-to-find-clients.md

 		1. Collect thousands of jobs using RSS
 		The first step is to collect RSS feeds from job sites all over the web.
 I recommend you use Feedbin for this because it has a couple great features you’re going to see in a second.
 	</div>
 </div>

+Wait a sec, where's the rest of this article?!?!
+I'm working on it.
+If you want to make sure I finish this send me an email and bug me :)
 </div>

 <div class="max-w-3xl mx-auto my-4 mb-8">